Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Generalized hybrid momentum maps and symplectic reduction of simple hybrid forced mechanical systems

 for some regular value $\mu_+$.
-In other words, for every point in the switching surface such that the momentum before the impact takes a value of $\mu_-$, the momentum will take a value $\mu_+$ after the impact.
-That is, the switching map translates the dynamics from one level set of the momentum map into another. \end{defn}
+In other words, for every point in the connected component $C$ of the switching surface $S$ such that the momentum before the impact takes a value of $\mu_-$, the momentum will take a value $\mu_+$ after the impact.
+That is, the switching map translates the dynamics from one level set of the momentum map into another.

+A generalized hybrid momentum map is called a \myemph{hybrid momentum map} if $\Delta_H$ preserves the momentum map.
+In other words, $J$ is a {hybrid momentum map} if the diagram

+commutes (see \cite{ames_hybrid_2006,ames_hybrid_2006-1}).
+Note that If $J$ is a hybrid momentum map, then $J^\xi$ is a hybrid constant of the motion for each $\xi \in \mathfrak g$.
+Note that this is not the case for a generalized hybrid momentum map. \end{definition}

-Consider $\mathscr{H}_{F}=(T^{*}Q,X_{H,F}, S_H,\Delta_H)$ equipped with a hybrid action $\psi$ such that $H$ and $F$ are $G_F$-invariant with $G_{F}\subset G$ being the Lie subgroup generated by $\mathfrak{g}_{F}$ and $J_{F}:T^{*}Q\rightarrow \mathfrak{g}_{F}^{*}$ the reduced momentum map, which is also assumed to be a generalized hybrid momentum map.
+Consider $\mathscr{H}_{F}=(\cT Q,X_{H,F}, S_H,\Delta_H)$ equipped with a hybrid action $\psi$ such that $H$ and $F$ are $G_F$-invariant with $G_{F}\subset G$ being the Lie subgroup generated by $\mathfrak{g}_{F}$ and $J_{F}:\cT Q\rightarrow \mathfrak{g}_{F}^{*}$ the reduced momentum map, which is also assumed to be a generalized hybrid momentum map.
 Then, for each $\xi\in \mathfrak g$, $J_F^\xi=\left\langle J_F, \xi \right\rangle$ is a hybrid constant of the motion.

-Let $\mu_-, \mu_+\in\mathfrak{g}_{F}^*$ be two \myemph{regular hybrid values} of $J_{F},$ which means that they are regular values of both $J_{F}$ and $J_{F}|_{S_H}$.
-When we combine this definition with the condition \eqref{generalized_hybrid_momentum}, we obtain that the following diagram commutes where $J_F^{-1}(\mu)$ and $J_F\mid_{S_H}^{-1}(\mu)$ are embedded submanifolds of $T^{*}Q$ and $S_H$, respectively.
+Let $\mu_-, \mu_+\in\mathfrak{g}_{F}^*$ be two \myemph{regular hybrid values} of $J_{F},$ which means that they are regular values of both $J_{F}$ and $\restr{J_{F}}{S_H}$.
+When we combine this definition with the condition \eqref{generalized_hybrid_momentum}, we obtain that the following diagram commutes where $J_F^{-1}(\mu)$ and $\restr{J_F}{S_H}^{-1}(\mu)$ are embedded submanifolds of $\cT Q$ and $S_H$, respectively.
 The hook arrows $\hookrightarrow$ in the diagram denote the corresponding canonical inclusions.